DecisionsDev/sample-blockchain-vehicle-lifecycle/vehicle-lifecycle-cli/README.md

     - in the deployer file, change the base version of the Ruleset to 1.1
     - From Rule Designer, generate the new Ruleapp Archive in the 'output' directory
 - deploy the new version through the Blockhchain:
-    - 'npm run deployRuleapp ../vehicle-lifecycle-decision-service/output/vehicle.jar 1.0 1.1'
+    - 'npm run deployRuleapp ../vehicle-lifecycle-decision-service/output/vehicle_lifecycle_ds.jar 1.0 1.1'
 - re-run the first suspicious transaction:
     - 'npm run makeSuspiciousTransfer1 ; npm run listVehicles'
     - ==> The message for vehicle 156478954 should have changed

 # Summary

-Assuming that you have deployed the XOM to the RES and you generated the Ruleapp archive in the output directory, the following command run the full demo:
+Assuming that you have deployed the Composer 'vehicle-lifecycle' application and the XOM and the Ruleapp to the RES, the following command run the full demo:
     - 'npm run demo'

+It cleans up the data, initializes the data and submits the suspicious transactions.
+The results are displayed in the standard output.

+Assumming that you have deployed the Composer 'vehicle-lifecycle' application and you have generated the XOM and the Ruleapp in
+'../vehicle-lifecycle-decision-service/output' from Rule Designer, the following command run the full demo:
+    - 'npm run deployAndRunDemo'

-It cleans up the data, deploy the ruleapp, initialize the data and submit the suspicious transactions.
+It cleans up the data, deploys the XOM and the Ruleapp, initializes the data and submits the suspicious transactions.
 The results are displayed in the standard output.